-2) Eliminates the current Social Security tax cap on earnings above $106,800.
+- Eliminates the Social Security tax cap on earnings (currently $118,500)

 As I see it, the first two options are non-starters because our politicians have already shown that they are incapable of leaving their hands off any new revenues intended for a trust fund.
 The next two options are simply unsustainable, especially considering we are now running trillion-dollar deficits annually.

 The Sad Reality of It All

-Assuming I retire at age 65, and can stay gainfully employed with continuing modest salary increases, I’m going to pay another $250,000 or so into Social Security and Medicare. Â It will be even more if Congress decides to hike those tax rates and/or raise the salary cap.
+Assuming I retire at age 65, and can stay gainfully employed with continuing modest salary increases, I’m going to pay another $200,000 or so into Social Security and Medicare — if not more, assuming Congress decides to hike those tax rates and/or raise the salary cap.

 Let’s Make A Deal

-I’d like to make the government an offer it can’t refuse.Â Â If Uncle Sam lets me opt out of Social Security from here on out, I’ll let him keep the $114,000 he’s taken from me so far.
+I’d like to make Uncle Sam an offer he can’t refuse: If he lets me opt out of Social Security from here on out, I’ll let him keep all of the Social Security taxes he’s taken from me so far.